Protection and expansion of Intact Forest Landscapes

-We start by asking whether the project is in line with our overall strategy: Is it a reforestation or forest conservation project with particular emphasis on restoring degraded soil and maintaining watersheds?
+We start by asking whether the project aligns with our overall strategy: Is it a reforestation or forest conservation project emphasising restoring degraded soil and maintaining watersheds?
 Does it involve the local community and empower women?
-Does it lie within the countries we have identified as priority?
+Does it lie within the countries we have identified as priorities?

 What type of trees are they planting and why (are they native species)?
 How do they take care of them until maturity?
 What are the survival rates of these trees?
 Whose land are they planted upon?

 Here we want to ensure that the organization is sustainable, well-managed and has an absolutely clean track record.
 We look at their finances, budget, and audited accounts.
 We ask questions about staffing, monitoring and evaluation.
-We also look at the "price per tree" to understand what is included in it.
+We also look at the "price per tree" to understand what is included.

-When the organization has matched our requirements, we sign a memorandum of understanding and start sending them TreeSisters contributions on a quarterly basis.
+When the organization has matched our requirements, we sign a memorandum of understanding and start sending them TreeSisters contributions every quarter.

 Additional installations like drip irrigation infrastructure to ensure survival.

-Health and education programs that are often combined with tree planting
+Health and education programs are often combined with tree planting.

--We choose our projects based upon our strategy and due diligence process not based on the cost of planting a tree.
+- We choose our projects based on our strategy and due diligence process, not the cost of planting a tree.

-We strive to plant as many trees as possible, but also recognize the need to support a wide variety of projects, with their ensuing variety of costs in order to have as great an impact as possible in as many ecosystems as we can.
+- We strive to plant as many trees as possible, but also recognize the need to support a wide variety of projects, with their ensuing variety of costs, to have as great an impact as possible in as many ecosystems as we can.

 IMAGE CREDIT: PROJECT GREENHANDS